RazorX/Cherry_Blossom_Color_Palette_for_Python_Wing_IDE/README.md

-Cherry Blossom Color Palette for Wing IDE
+Cherry Blossom Palette for Wing IDE
 ==========================
 Optional color palette for the Python Wing IDE